 There are also a huge number of Facebook and Instagram accounts which have now dedicated themselves to showcasing ideas for entertaining bored kids in the house – some of the best ones I’ve seen recently are things like Five Minute Mum (on Facebook, Twitter, Instagram), Play at Home Mummas (Instagram) but again, Google is your friend here , with so many options around crafts, cookery, games etc.

 Spend time with your kids

 I don’t mean this to sound patronising whatsoever, but the message here is don’t feel guilty for spending time with your kids during your working day.
-My little boy will certainly not leave me alone for more than 20 minutes at a time, so my strategy is going to be set him off with a task / puzzle / game / toy/ TV show, and then try to get some work done in that window before moving on to the next activity.
 Depending on their age, this is going to be really stressful / worrying time for children who are losing their usual routine and structure, so don’t feel guilty about dropping work tasks to give them some attention – they need their normality too.

 The usual rainy day suspects like jigsaw puzzles, colouring books, crafts materials, baking together, Lego and so on, will go a long way here.
 This is an opportunity to make memories!
 Make sure you are getting out for some fresh air over lunch, or after work, for your own mental wellbeing also.